Choice, Freedom, and Responsibility

 As you seek to manage your sexual behaviors, identify those to whom you will be accountable:

-• To yourself, honestly admitting your problems and weaknesses.
+• To yourself, honestly admitting your situation and issues.

-• To God in daily prayer, confessing your weaknesses and asking for His strength to make it through the day.
+• To God in daily prayer, confessing your weaknesses and asking for His strength to be successful.

 • To your church leader for sins that should be confessed.